 \B is the negated version of \b. \B matches at every position where \b does not.
-Effectively, \B matches at any position between two non-word characters.
+Effectively, \B matches at any position between two word characters as well as at any position between two non-word characters.

-Let's see what happens when we apply the regex bisbb to the string This island is beautiful.
-The engine starts with the first token bb at the first character T. Since this token is zero-length, the position before the character is inspected. bb matches here, because the T is a word character and the character before it is the void before the start of the string.
+Let's see what happens when we apply the regex \bis\b to the string This island is beautiful.
+The engine starts with the first token \b at the first character T. Since this token is zero-length, the position before the character is inspected. \b matches here, because the T is a word character and the character before it is the void before the start of the string.
 The engine continues with the next token: the literal i.
 The engine does not advance to the next character in the string, because the previous regex token was zero-length. i does not match T, so the engine retries the first token at the next character position.